Children’s and young people’s dental care

 Oral health care for the under-18s is free.
 The most important factor in dental care for young children is preventative care.
 Children and young people are invited to have an oral health check at specified intervals.

-The most important factor in dental care for young children is preventative care: regular brushing of teeth twice a day with a fluoride toothpaste, using xylitol and both eating and drinking habits.
+The most important factor in dental care for young children is preventative care: regular brushing of teeth twice a day with a fluoride toothpaste, using xylitol, and healthy eating and drinking habits.

-Parents should not use the same spoon and other eating utensils as their children so that bacteria that cause caries do not get transferred from the parent’s to the children’s mouth.
+Parents should not use the same spoon and other eating utensils as their children so that bacteria that cause caries do not get transferred from te parent’s to the children’s mouth.

 Small children are already told at the clinic why constant snacking or drinking soft drinks is dangerous for their teeth.
 Attention is also paid in kindergarten and pre-school to children's eating and drinking habits.
 Children are offered water or milk to drink with their meal.

 The first invitation for an oral health examination is sent when the child is 1 or 2 years old.
-A dental hygienist examines the child’s mouth carefully.
+A dental hygienist or a dental nurse examines the child’s mouth carefully.
 There are suitably sized soft tooth brushes even for very small children.
 Parents are given instructions in the use of fluoride toothpaste.

 The next examination is at 3 or 4 years old and the one after that at 5 or 6 years old.
 If the dental nurse or dental hygienist consider it necessary, a separate appointment is made for the child to see a dentist.